luispedro/imread/README.rst

 imread: Read Image Files
 ========================

-Simple module with two functions:
+Simple module with a small number of functions:

 imread
     Reads an image file
-imsave
+imread_multi
+    Reads an image file with multiple images.
+Currently, TIFF and STK (a TIFF sub-based format) support this function. imsave
     Writes an image file